mrporterphysics/mrporterphysics.github.io/Presentations/APCVPM/talks/RPKinematics2024.md

 Given the following position vs. time graph

 1. Draw a motion map with one dot for each second
-2. Describe the motion in worsds
+2. Describe the motion in words

 ![bg right fit](../figures/xtpractice1.png)